NoamGit/heavytail_stories/aboutme.md

 My name is Noam Cohen.
 When not geeking around I really like:
 - Crossfit, Rockclimbing, traveling and any extreme sports
-- Electronic music and espescially Bass music
+- Electronic music and espescially Bass
 - Werder Bremen (!) the legendary team from the German Bundesliga

 ### My background